SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeBuildProjectSourceAuth.md

----
-layout: glossary
-title: Add-VSCodeBuildProjectSourceAuth
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeBuildProjectSourceAuth

 ## SYNOPSIS
-Adds an AWS::CodeBuild::Project.SourceAuth resource property to the template
+Adds an AWS::CodeBuild::Project.SourceAuth resource property to the template.
+SourceAuth is a property of the AWS CodeBuild Project Source : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codebuild-project-source.html property type that specifies authorization settings for AWS CodeBuild to access the source code to be built.

 ## SYNTAX